-While flying the damn thing, gradually, you will get benefited by practicing and flight exercising, however, once you feel ready, even then you will need to know the rules and regulations.
-Drone has the capacity to disrupt events, hit people and even worse an aircraft.
-So to avoid that, you need to learn the legal issues and following that you may even need to take a flight test to become registered.
+While flying the damn thing, gradually, you will get benefited from practicing and flight exercising, however, once you feel ready, even then you will need to know the rules and regulations.
+Drone has the capacity to disrupt events, hit people, and even worse an aircraft.
+So to avoid that, you need to learn the legal issues, and following that you may even need to take a flight test to become registered.

 Safety always comes first.
-Before you actually take your drone off of the ground, you need to keep all the laws and regulation in mind about the UAV, which is assigned by the government.
-Although many of the rules apply to those using drone commercially, many of us actually do it for fun, so all of the rules may not affect us.
+Before you actually take your drone off of the ground, you need to keep all the laws and regulations in mind about the UAV, which is assigned by the government.
+Although many of the rules apply to those using drones commercially, many of us actually do it for fun, so all of the rules may not affect us.

 Other than that, you should also follow these –

 There are other scenarios where you are not even permitted to fly.
 For example, you are not allowed to fly anywhere in Washington D.C. or in a national park.
 There some online maps and apps which can help you avoid the restricted places.
 Like FAA’s B4U Fly app, which will tell when you are in a restricted place.

 These are the limitations that you should follow when flying a drone in the US.
 There are other countries that have their set of rules and regulations.
 Here are links to the regulations for Australia, New Zealand, and the UK.

 That said, we are all set to dive into the good stuff.
 Although there are so many similarities with landscape photography it is not as easy as you might think to take good drone photographs.
 In this article, we have managed to jot down some killer drone photography tips and tricks to level up your drone photography game.
 All of the tips are from some of the most prominent drone photographers in this field.